OK, so putting a personal statement together is never easy…

 All personal statements should be tailored to the role in question.
 No exceptions.

-Start by answering the following three questions: Why do you want to work in this industry?
+Start by answering the following three questions: Why do you want to work in this sector?
 What skills make you right for the role (hint: use the job description)?
 And where do you want to go in your career?

 However, school leavers should always focus on the latter – and what you can bring to the business, as well as focusing on the knowledge and skills gained through education, rather than employment history.
 Soft skills are also a great place to start.